Tarynfo1/deep-learning-challenge/README.md

 ***
 ## Tools
+- Pandas
-- Plotly
+- ScikitLearn
-- D3 library
+- TensorFlow
-- Javascript
+- h5
 ***
 ## Instructions<br>
 _Step 1._ Using your knowledge of Pandas and the Scikit-Learn’s StandardScaler(), you’ll need to preprocess the dataset in order to compile, train, and evaluate the neural network model later in Step 2